+- Focus on solutions.
 When something goes wrong and an employee messes up, how do you react?
 Do you punish them and crush their spirit?
 Or do you evaluate the problem and determine an effective solution?
+As Tony says, “Identify your problems, but give your power and energy to solutions.”
 Mistakes happen.
 No employee wants to work for a company that treats them unkindly – they want to work for a company they believe in, who also believes in them.

 YOUR PEAK PERFORMANCE WORKSHOP

 Are you ready to get started?
 The Peak Performance Workshop is a complimentary training designed to massively improve the areas every business struggles with, including dealing with effective employee retention strategies.
 Expertly trained to ignite that inner fire and create a winning team for your business, working with a Peak Performance Strategist is the catalyst your business needs to grow.